-We confirm that since 15 November 2004 there have not been any developments which could materially and adversely affect the conclusions set out in the Memorandum.
-The advice given in the Memorandum therefore continues to reflect our understanding of the law of England and Wales as of today's date, subject to two important developments discussed below.
+We confirm that since 20 December 2006 there have not been any developments that could materially and adversely affect the conclusions set out in the Memorandum.
+The advice given in the Memorandum therefore continues to reflect our understanding of the law of England and Wales as of today's date.

 Allen & Overy LLP is a limited liability partnership registered in England and Wales with registered number OC306763.
-It is regulated by the Law Society of England and Wales.
+It is regulated by the Solicitors Regulation Authority of England and Wales.
 The term partner is used to refer to a member of Allen & Overy LLP or an employee or consultant with equivalent standing and qualifications.
-A list of the members of Allen & Overy LLP and of the non-members who are designated as partners is open to inspection at its registered office, One New Change, London EC4M 9QQ.
+A list of the members of Allen & Overy LLP and of the non-members who are designated as partners is open to inspection at its registered office, One Bishops Square, London E1 6AO.

-Allen & Overy LLP or an affiliated undertaking has an office in each of: Amsterdam, Antwerp, Bangkok, Beijing, Bratislava, Brussels, Budapest, Dubai, Frankfurt, Hamburg, Hong Kong, London, Luxembourg, Madrid, Milan, Moscow, New York, Paris, Prague, Rome, Shanghai, Singapore, Tokyo, Turin and Warsaw.
+Allen & Overy LLP or an affiliated undertaking has an office in each of: Amsterdam, Antwerp, Bangkok, Beijing, Bratislava, Brussels, Budapest, Dubai, Düsseldorf, Frankfurt, Hamburg, Hong Kong, London, Luxembourg, Madrid, Mannheim, Milan, Moscow, New York, Paris, Prague, Riyadh (associated office), Rome, Shanghai, Singapore, Tokyo and Warsaw.